nandinik2001/NandiniKrishna_code/task-management/README.md

 - Use the sidebar to filter tasks by status (All, Completed, Pending), or to view tasks in different lists.

-### Tagging Tasks:

-- Use the "Tags" section in the sidebar to add or filter tasks by tags.

 ## Files